Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 Epic 2 - Database Model and Admin

 The focus of this phase was to establish the database model and admin functions, which would allow the admin to approve or reject new posts.
-Additionally, the admin would have the ability to lock forum posts once the topic question was adequately addressed.
+Additionally, the admin would have the ability to clsoe forum posts once the topic question was adequately addressed.

 Epic 2 User Stories: